Amethi district: Overview

 Amethi is a major town of district and also a municipal board.

 History

 Amethi lies on the Raebareli-Amethi-Sultanpur road about 40 km south-west of Sultanpur city.
 Also called as Raipur-Amethi, of which Raipur belonged to the Raja of Amethi who lived at Ram Nagar.
 His ancestors used to live in Raipur-Phulwari where the old fort is still found.
 Here is also a temple called Hanumangarhi and a mosque both built about hundred years ago.
 About three kilometres north of Ram Nagar there is a tomb of the famous poet Malik Muhammad Jayasi (best remembered for his epic composition Padmavat) where he died, and the fort was built by Bandhalgoti Rajas.

-Location

-District Amethi lies at the latitude 26°9’ north and longitude 81°49’ east at an average elevation of 101 metres(331 feet) from mean sea level.
-The total geographic area of the districts is about 3063 km2.
-The surface is generally level, being broken only by ravines in the neighbourhood of the rivers.
-The principal river is Gomti, which passes through the centre of the district.
-North side of this district is bounded by Faizabad District; South side is bounded by Pratapgarh District.
-West side is bounded by Bara-Banki District and Rai Baeilly District and the East side is bounded by Sultanpur district.

-Topography

-The land of Amethi district is generally plane except some regions around the Gomti River which drains almost the whole district.
-It may be called an agrarian area as agriculture is the main occupation of the people.
-Amethi district has a wet and dry climate with average temperatures ranging between 23 °C to 28 °C. Amethi experiences three distinct seasons: summer, monsoon and a mild autumn.
-Typical summer months are from March to May, with maximum temperatures ranging from 36° to 44 °C. The rainy season in the districts falls between June and September and July being the wettest month of the year.
-Winter starts from November.
-The daytime temperature hovers around 22 °C while night temperature is below 8 °C during December and January, often dropping to 2°to 3 °C.

 Change of status and name

 Chief minister Mayawati had ordered formation of Chhatrapati Shahuji Maharaj Nagar district on 21 May 2003 but following a change of guard her arch political rival Mulayam Singh Yadav had scrapped it on 23 November the same year.
 The Chatrapati Shahuji Maharaj Nagar district included within it five tehsils of Sultanpur and Rae Bareli districts which form part of Amethi constituency.
 In December 2003, a lawyer of Amethi, Uma Shankar Pandey, had challenged the order scrapping the formation of the district in the High Court.